Genomicsplc/variantkey/README.md

 <a name="clib"></a>
 ## C Library

-The reference implementation of this library is written in C programming language in a way that is also compatible with C++.
+The reference implementation of this library is written in header-only C programming language in a way that is also compatible with C++.

 This project includes a Makefile that allows you to test and build the project in a Linux-compatible system with simple commands.
 All the artifacts and reports produced using this Makefile are stored in the *target* folder.